Summer Recreation, Camps and Pools Frequently Asked Questions

 Q: Are public bathing places regulated by the Pennsylvania Department of Health and other community pools permitted to operate?

 Public bathing places and other outdoor community pools are permitted to operate provided they follow CDC's Guidance for Public Pools, Hot Tubs, and Water Playgrounds During COVID-19.

 People should not wear cloth face coverings while engaged in activities that may cause the cloth face covering to become wet, such as when swimming at the beach or pool.
 A face covering that is wet may make it difficult to breathe.
 For activities such as swimming, it is particularly important to maintain physical distance from others when in the water.
-People must wear face coverings while out of the water and maintain social distancing of at least 6 feet from others who are not a part of their household.

 Q: Are there occupancy limits for public bathing places regulated by the Pennsylvania Department of Health and other community pools?

 As of May 31, 2021, public bathing places and other community pools may operate at the maximum capacity stated on the applicable certificate of occupancy for the facility and the maximum bather load for the pool.